 Some property owners suspect that this testing is only required as a money-maker for municipalities.
 However, local water districts actually have to spend money to ensure the water quality is safe for the local population.

 The purpose of a backflow system is to protect the quality of drinking water.
 However, it will not effectively do so if no one ensures that the system is working properly.
-Therefore, the Department of Health requires that a backflow system be in place and that this system be tested regularly.
+Therefore, the Department of Health requires that a backflow system is in place and that this system is tested regularly.

 The State Department of Health requires that these tests be completed annually.
 This ongoing maintenance will ensure the system remains operable and continues to effectively protect the local drinking water.

 Are Some Systems More At Risk Than Others?

 While all backflow systems are important, some areas are more hazardous than others.
 These settings often require high-hazard backflow assemblies to provide additional protection.
 At-risk applications include medical buildings, industrial complexes, and restaurant soda machines.

 Who Should I Contact When Backflow Testing Is Needed In Laguna Beach, CA?

 You should always partner with a trusted professional for backflow testing.
 Look for an experienced company that is familiar with a wide range of plumbing systems.
 You want to hire someone who can not only test your system but assist you with any problems that arise and make the best recommendations to avoid future repairs or safety issues.

 If you’re wondering whether backflow testing is needed in Laguna Beach, CA, contact the pros at McKeown Plumbing.
 Our experienced team can solve the toughest water and sewer problems.
 Our tradesmen are trained to find the real problem and offer customers a range of options.
 Reach us today at (949) 408-1175 with any questions about your backflow system or to schedule your next test.